Mahlon Loomis: Wireless telegraphy and telephony

 A November 1872 report in the Washington Chronicle stated that, using kites and galvanometers, "Loomis' aërial system has just been tried on lines of different lengths, with variable, but perfectly satisfactory results.
 On a line of 400 miles lineal distance (800 mile circuit) the tests were perfectly satisfactory at an elevation of 2100 feet.
 At a mountain elevation of 1200 feet the tests and results that were very strong at a distance of 14 miles."
 In a January 1873 interview printed in the same paper, Loomis was quoted as saying that during the previous summer he had "telegraphed by my imperfect experiments in the most satisfactory manner", "on the spurs of the Blue Ridge Mountains, in Virginia, at a mountain elevation of about thirteen hundred feet, with kites let up with a small copper wire of about five hundred feet in length.
 The signals were perfect, as indicated with a galvanometer at the two stations, when the connection was made with the earth completing the circuit".

 Fifteen years after Mahlon Loomis's death, his older brother George wrote an account about his brother's activities.
 George Loomis reported that a series of financial setbacks had hindered development.
-A plan to raise $20,000 to finance a demonstration of the system in the U.S. Rocky Mountains, spanning the 100 miles (160 kilometers) between Mount Hood, Oregon, and Mount Shasta, California, had to be canceled due to losses encountered by the backers in the September 1869 Black Friday stock market crash.
+A plan to raise $20,000 to finance a demonstration of the system in the U.S. Cascade Range, spanning the 300 miles (480 kilometers) between Mount Hood, Oregon, and Mount Shasta, California, had to be canceled due to losses encountered by the backers in the September 1869 Black Friday stock market crash.
 Alternate financing for this test was then arranged from a group located in Chicago, but this support also was blocked, due to the aftereffects of the October 1871 Great Chicago Fire.